warner/JetpackComponents/components.md

 authority (either accidentally or through malice).
 They weigh this risk against the benefits that the add-on might provide if it acts according to its description.
-The Twitter status add-on might be a convenient tool to show you when you have messages to read, or it might delete your twitter account after sending rude messages to everyone you know.
+The Twitter status add-on might be a convenient tool to show you when you have messages to read, or it might post all your stored passwords to slashdot and then delete every file on your hard drive.

 If the risk can be constrained, this tradeoff can be more comfortable.
-Compare the previous tradeoff against this one: "The Twitter status add-on might be a convenient tool to show you when you have messages to read, or it might fail to tell you when you have messages to read".
+Compare the previous tradeoff against this one: "The Twitter status add-on might be a convenient tool to show you when you have messages to read, or it might delete your twitter account after sending rude messages to everyone you know".
+Better yet: "or it might fail to tell you when you have messages to read".
 When the add-on is implemented in a POLA style, out of components that do their stated job correctly, the risks are greatly reduced.

 In practice, we expect that most users will delegate this decision to AMO reviewers.
 This would be implemented by providing a simpler/less-scary